 Read More – Why I Don’t Grow Vegetables in Raised Gardens

 Turning your compost and adding more brown material as you add green material will help bacteria degrade all the waste before flies get a chance to settle in.
 Plus, it will increase the airflow under all that organic matter, reducing the smell and facilitating the composting process.

-Certain foods will attract flies to your compost more than others.
+Certain types of kitchen waste will attract flies to your compost more than others.
 After all, maggots in compost bins need food sources to multiply.

 In my experience, grass clippings, leaves, and herb and vegetable scraps are unattractive to larger flies.
-However, be careful with the following items.
+However, be careful with the following green waste materials:

 - Animal scraps.
-Never put food scraps of animal origin, such as meat or dairy, in your compost pile as they can’t be adequately degraded by regular backyard composting and will attract flies of various kinds.
+Never put food scraps of animal origin, such as meat or dairy, in your compost pile.
+Since it takes a while for these foods to degrade, they will attract flies of various kinds.

 - Protein scraps.
-Soy meal and soy food scraps, oatmeal, cornmeal flour, and other cereal products are rich in protein that will attract various flies.
+Soy meal and soy food scraps, oatmeal, cornmeal flour, and other cereal products are rich in protein.
+Protein-rich foods will attract various flies.

 Read More – The Best Compost Bin Only Costs About $40